1930s Toasters Vintage and Working

 Electric Toasters Made in the U.S.A. in the 1930s

 Home. .
 1920s. .
 1930s. .
 1940s & later. .
-Non electric. .
-220 Volt. .

 Waffle Irons. .
 FAQ. .
 Links. .

-A toaster from the zenith of American manufacturing
+From the zenith of American manufacturing

 Craig in Pennsylvania bought this model toaster and wrote to say "There are not enough words to describe my pleasure, and satisfaction, with my purchase.
 My neighbor just saw it and commented how they're making them to look just like the old ones. . . there's something about holding something, as old or older, than yourself, that appears as if new.
 Thanks."

 This model is in the permanent design collection of several museums.
-And, you can have one of your own, or give one as a special gift.
+And, you can have one of your own, or give one as a special gift, clean as a whistle, in very good condition and working as it did originally when it was brand new.

 Sunbeam Automatic Pop Up Toaster